-Family allowance: 260 francs a month per child is paid for the first two children younger than age 11; 310 francs a month per child is paid for the first two children older than age 10; 310 francs a month per child for the third and each subsequent child or for twins.
+Family allowance: 280 francs a month per child is paid for the first two children younger than age 11; 330 francs a month per child is paid for the first two children older than age 10; 330 francs a month per child for the third and each subsequent child or for twins.
 The same rules apply to full orphans.

-Single-parent allowance: 100 francs a month is paid per child (in addition to family allowances).
+Single-parent supplement: 110 francs a month is paid per child to a single parent.

-Birth grant: 2,100 francs is paid per child; 2,600 francs per child for multiple births.
+Birth grant: 2,300 francs is paid per child; 2,800 francs per child for multiple births.